espressif/esp-idf/examples/peripherals/i2s/i2s_basic/i2s_pdm/README.md

 ...
 ```

-You can hear the audio 'twinkle twinkle little star' in three tones if you connected a speaker.on it.
+You can hear the audio 'twinkle twinkle little star' in three tones if you connect a speaker to it.

 ### PDM RX